ErikDeBruijn/TeslaFTW/README.md

 Compatibility
 =============

-Note: This watchapp is for Pebble firmware 2.0.
+ - Pebble firmware 2.0.1.
+ - Android: PebbleApp 2.0 Beta 10.

-The app doesn't require a companion app on your Android/iOS device.
+The app doesn't require a companion app on your Android/iOS device, but needs a recent PebbleApp.

 Development
 ===========